 The laboratory analysis will tell you whether the number of IgE antibodies against chicken egg white and/or cow’s milk is elevated in your blood.
 Learn which foods to avoid if you have an allergy and how to get all the essential nutrients with our recommended actions.
 Read in-depth health information about food allergies and the difference between a milk allergy and lactose intolerance.

-Frequently asked questions about the Milk and Egg Allergy Test
+Frequently asked questions about the Dairy and Egg Allergy Test

-Why should I test for a milk or egg allergy?
+Why should I test for a dairy or egg allergy?

 Milk and eggs are among the foods that most frequently trigger allergies.
 Milk and egg allergies are especially common in children, but still occur in adulthood.